mikeygough/my-web-assessment/README.md

 **Overview:** Changing the values in the inputs in the upper right should display those values in the in the lower left, and change the width, height, and color of the box in the lower right.
 Watch the animated gif example it shows the features in use live.

 - Use JavaScript to reference DOM elements.
 This is a general instruction.
-You'll need to define a variable that referenes each of the inputs and display elements.
+You'll need to define a variable that referenes each of the inputs and display elements and the other elements like the color box and text elements that display the dynamic values.
 - Use event listeners to display values entered in the form elements in the box in the lower left.
 See the example above.
 	- Changing the width in the width input should display the value of the width followed by px in the box in the lower left.
 The width of the colored box in the lower right should change it's width to match the entered value in px.
 	- Changing the height in the height input should display the value in the lower left.
 The height of the colored box in the lower right should change it's height to match the value entered in px.
 	- Changing the color should display the color value in the lower left.
 The colored box in the lower right should change it's color to match the color chosen.

+## Stretch Goals

+- Center the four boxes in the center of the page.
+- Animate the colored box in the lower right so that it animates when the values are updated.
+- Limit the range of values input for height and width from 10 to 180.